andreasabel/inCode/entry/you-could-have-invented-adts.md

 `string`, and not ... well, a type.

 So from the start, let's establish the idea of a "data type" as whatever it is that `typeof a` might return.

-And let's exit the world of javascript a bit and imagine that `typeof a` returns some sort of abstract value that denotes the idea of what type is supposed to be.
+We're going to exit the "world" of javascript a bit and talk about what it would mean to add (and do other stuff) to *types* together.
+We're not going to be literally implementing `+` for types, but rather imagining "what the result" of adding two types might be, in an abstract way.

 --------------------------------------------------------------------------------